-The error log contains information indicating when mysqld was started and stopped and also any critical errors that occur while the server is running.
-If mysqld notices a table that needs to be automatically checked or repaired, it writes a message to the error log.
+The error log contains a record of mysqld startup and shutdown times.
+It also contains diagnostic messages such as errors, warnings, and notes that occur during server startup and shutdown, and while the server is running.
+For example, if mysqld notices that a table needs to be automatically checked or repaired, it writes a message to the error log.

 terminal or console window unless the standard error output has

 been redirected to a different destination.

 The server interprets options that determine where to write error messages somewhat differently for Windows and Unix systems.
 Be sure to configure error logging using the information appropriate to your platform.